wp-plugins/chatroll-live-chat/readme.txt

 <a href="http://chatroll.com/solutions/wordpress-chat-plugin">Chatroll</a> is a simple and flexible chat for WordPress.
 Use Chatroll as a <b>live chat</b> or <b>shoutbox</b> on your sidebar, posts and pages.

+***Your rating and feedback is important and will help us improve Chatroll.
+Please leave a feedback!***

 **Getting Started:**